Ali al-Tamimi: Appeals

 On April 27, 2020, Al-Timimi's attorneys filed a motion for his conditional release from prison pending the remainder of his appeal, arguing that intervening Supreme Court authority had cast doubt on the charges that continued to subject him to imprisonment, and that the COVID-19 pandemic additionally presented an exceptional reason justifying his release.

 On August 18, 2020, Judge Brinkema granted the motion and ordered Al-Timimi's conditional release from ADX and into home confinement while he pursues his appeal.
 On September 1, 2020, Al-Timimi was released from ADX Florence and placed into home confinement.

 On July 18, 2024, Judge Brinkema overturned three of the 10 counts on which he was convicted, including his life sentence.
 "But she upheld other counts that could leave him with decades of prison time beyond the 15 years he already served ...
 She also rejected allegations that prosecutors failed to disclose information that the government sought to use Anwar al-Awlaki ... as an informant, and that al-Awlaki tried unsuccessfully to lure Al-Timimi into illegal conduct as part of a government sting."

 On August 1, 2025, Al-Timimi's direct appeal was filed in the Fourth Circuit after twenty years in the district court.

+On January 9, 2026, the 4th Circuit Court of Appeals unanimously voted to overturn Al-Timimi's remaining convictions, finding that his statements were protected by the First Amendment.
+In the ruling, Circuit Judge James Andrew Wynn stated, "Ali al-Timimi was convicted based entirely on words he spoke in the immediate aftermath of the Sept.
+11, 2001, attacks -- words that were inflammatory, disturbing and deeply offensive, but that urged no concrete criminal plan and did not provide operational assistance for the commission of any particular offense".

+Judgment of Acquittal

+On March 3, 2026, Judge Brinkema "ORDERED and ADJUDGED that the defendant, Ali Al-Timimi, is fully acquitted, discharged, and any bond exonerated as to ALL COUNTS as charged in the Superseding Indictment (Dkt 47)."